Larne's Inver pitch fails test for European competitions

 It means Larne will have to play their home matches at an alternative venue, which they must nominate by 2 June.

-Larne are set to make their Champions League debut next season.
+Larne are set to make their Champions League debut this summer.

 - The journey from second-tier strugglers to Premiership champions